How to Maximize ROI on Rental Properties in Oklahoma City (2026 Guide)

 Total Loss -$3,200

-*This single event wipes out over 5 years of profit from a $50/mo rent hike.
+*This event wipes out over 5 years of profit from a $50/mo rent hike.

 Submarket Positioning Strategies